 What is appendicitis?

 With acute appendicitis, the appendix – a small pouch attached to the cecum (first section of the large intestine) – becomes inflamed.
-If the appendix wall becomes inflamed, this causes severe pain in the lower right abdomen.
+If the appendix wall becomes inflamed, this often causes severe abdominal pain.

 The inflammation can result in the formation of pus.
-Without treatment, a hole in the intestinal wall can also develop, meaning that the inflammation can spread to the entire abdomen.
+Without treatment, a hole in the intestinal wall can also develop, allowing the inflammation to spread to the abdomen.
 Such a rupture of the appendix is life-threatening.
 This is why most cases of acute appendicitis are quickly treated with surgery.

 What happens during appendicitis?